javierpb275/movie-app/README.md

 SearchMoviePage:

 Here we get the list of movies searched by the text typed in the search input of the TopNavbarComponent.

+# ABOUT REDUX:

+store folder:

+In this folder we configure our redux store and create all our reducers with their state and actions.